Liberals revive bill to outlaw conversion therapy

 The bill also aims to make it illegal to profit from providing conversion therapy and to advertise an offer to provide conversion therapy.

 The new offences would not apply to those who provide support to individuals questioning their sexual orientation or gender identity, such as parents, friends, teachers, doctors, mental health professionals, school or pastoral counsellors and faith leaders.
-But those who oppose the bill have suggested that's not true.
+But those who oppose the bill have suggested it is too vaguely worded to assure those protections.

-Among them, former leadership contestant and MP Derek Sloan, who had said during the race that the previous bill amounts to "effectively putting into law child abuse" because it promotes gender-reassignment surgery and criminalizes conversations between parents and their kids.
+Among them, former leadership contestant and MP Derek Sloan, who has the previous bill amounts to "effectively putting into law child abuse" because it promotes gender-reassignment surgery and criminalizes conversations between parents and their kids.

 Justice Minister David Lametti insisted Thursday it does not, calling the conversations youth and individuals may have with supportive adults and professionals critical to personal development.